-False bird of paradise (Heliconia) is a colorful and exotic plant with small flowers.
-Native to tropical Central and South America and the southwest Pacific, false bird of paradise is a species of perennial herb in the Heliconiaceae family.
+False bird of paradise (Heliconia) is a colorful, exotic plant with small flowers.
+Native to tropical Central and South America and the southwest Pacific, the false bird of paradise is a species of perennial herb in the Heliconiaceae family.

 As the only genus in the monotypic family Heliconiaceae and family Musaceae (which includes bananas too), false bird of paradise is known by different names.
 The name Heliconia comes from Mount Helicon, a mountain in southern Greece.
 This mountain in Greek mythology is the home of the Muses, the goddesses of the arts, literature, and science.

-Depending on species, false bird of paradise height can vary from 2 feet (60 cm) to 20 feet (6 m) tall.
+Conditional to the position, each leaf has a different potential for absorbing sunlight when exposed to different degrees of sunlight.
+As we said, you cannot ignore how they look like lobster claws.
+Depending on the species, the false bird of paradise’s height can vary from 2 feet (60 cm) to 20 feet (6 m) tall.

 False Bird of Paradise Flower

-The beautiful color of this plant’s flowers range in hues of red, orange, yellow and green.
-Interestingly, false bird of paradise flowers are in fact modified leaves called bracts.
-These bracts contain the real and tiny flowers inside them.
-False bird of paradise flower also produces an ample nectar that attracts pollinators, especially hummingbirds.
+The beautiful color of this plant’s flowers ranges in hues of red, orange, yellow, and green.
+Interestingly, false birds of paradise’s flowers are in fact modified leaves called bracts.
+These bracts contain real, tiny flowers inside them.
+The false bird of paradise flower also produces ample nectar that attracts pollinators, especially hummingbirds.